How to get a primary care physician — read more!

 However, there are some exceptions to this rule.
 For example, some primary care physicians may have additional training in certain procedures that can be performed in an outpatient or office-based setting, such as skin biopsies, minor wound repairs, or removal of small cysts or growths.
 These procedures are typically considered “minor” and can be safely performed by a PCP who has received the appropriate training and certification.

 In cases where a patient requires more complex or invasive surgical procedures, a primary care physician will usually refer the patient to a specialist with the training and expertise needed to perform the procedure safely and effectively.
 This may include surgeons, orthopedists, neurologists, or other medical professionals who have received specialized training in the specific area of the body or the type of surgery needed.

-While primary care physicians may perform minor procedures in certain cases, they do not typically perform major surgeries.
+While primary care physicians sometimes perform minor procedures, they do not typically perform major surgeries.
 Instead, they work collaboratively with other medical professionals to ensure their patients receive the best care for their unique healthcare needs.

 Roles and Responsibilities of Primary Care Physicians

 Primary care physicians (PCPs) play a vital role in the healthcare system and have a range of roles and responsibilities essential to ensuring that patients receive the best possible care.
 Here are a few key roles and responsibilities of primary care physicians: